kserve/kserve/docs/samples/storage/uri/README.md

 ## Create HTTP/HTTPS header Secret and attach to Service account
 If you do not require headers in your HTTP/HTTPS service request then you can skip this step.
-You can define headers by following the following format:
+You can define headers using the following format:

 ```yaml
 apiVersion: v1